List of Saint Seiya video games

 The Saint Seiya video game series are based on the manga and anime series of the same name created by Masami Kurumada.
 The games are of various genres, mostly fighting games and beat 'em ups, with occasional elements of role-playing games and platform games.
 Other genres include educational games and card battle games.

 Several video games have been released based on the series.
 Most video games refer mainly to the classic series from 1986.

 Since 1987, many video games based on the property have been released in Japan, with the majority being published by Bandai.
 Most of the releases remained Japan-exclusive until 2005, with the exception of the first title in the series, Saint Seiya: Ōgon Densetsu, which was also released in France.
 Recent games in the series were also made available in Australia, South Korea, Brazil and parts of South America and Europe.
 In 2013, a title in the series was released in North America for the first time.

 Characters from Saint Seiya have appeared in a number of games published by Bandai and Bandai Namco Entertainment including Famicom Jump: Hero Retsuden (1988), Jump!
 Ultimate Stars (2006), J-Stars Victory VS (2014) and Jump Force (2019).

 Main series

 Most video games refer mainly to the classic series Saint Seiya from 1986/1990:

 Mobile games

-All of these video games are based on the 1986 classic series of Saint Seiya:
+All of these video games are based on the 1986 classic series Saint Seiya: